James W. Loewen literally begins his provocative book Lies My Teacher Told Me with this bold and bolded and all-capped pronouncement:

 Ok, how are you students required to learn history?
 A simple, straightforward, and no doubt somewhat controversial answer is that for many students learning history is solely learning facts from a gigantic textbook.
 Again, we expect that you are an exception or you wouldn't be here.
 But does this sound like such a bad thing?
 The textbooks are clear and authoritative, and learning facts may be kind of boring, but it at least makes study efficient -- right?
 Someone tells you what you need to know, and you set about mastering it.
 Loewen, however, has a big beef with that system.
 He concludes not only that "startling errors of omission and distortion mar" American history textbooks (15), but that history is often boring because students do not realize that the facts are often the subject of "furious debate" and controversy among the authorities themselves (16).
 Unfortunately, the study of history in school for many is the study of incombustible facts seemingly useful only on such television quiz shows as Jeopardy or Who Wants to be a Millionaire.

 But you have not learned all of your history in school as facts contained in dullish textbooks.
 You are a visual generation, and -- whether you realize it or not -- you have learned a great deal of history from movies.
 We would not be at all surprised if you were quite familiar with such celebrated "historical" films as Steven Spielberg's Schindler's List and Saving Private Ryan, Oliver Stone's JFK and World Trade Center, Francis Ford Coppola's Apocalypse Now, and Clint Eastwood's Flags of Our Fathers.
+In 2012, for instance, such historical films as Zero Dark Thirty, Argo, and Lincoln achieved not only popular but artistic success.
 These films -- seen by millions and millions -- and vastly more compelling than textbooks -- have produced and will continue to produce a large part of our culture's historical knowledge.
 Since such films are seen by so many people -- even by those with little formal schooling -- and since films are so visually and emotionally powerful, it behooves us to ask, maybe even more urgently, the questions stimulated by Loewen: who are the so-called cinematic historians? what histories are they telling? what histories aren't they telling?
 In short, how are we being shaped by history at the movies?

 And thus we come to the purpose and the nature of the Reel American History site for you.
 We see the site as an opportunity for you to apply Loewen's educational tonic to film -- arguably the most formidable medium shaping you.
 By providing resources and models and stimuli for comparing the available historical record with the dynamic art work, we invite you to reflect on the nature and function of history, and we invite you, specifically, to experience the truth that history is constructed and to reflect on that experience.
 You will literally see history being made.
 We think you often will be surprised by what you find.
 And we believe that such a process can be genuinely "liberating" in the spirit of that liberal education the academic world values so highly.
 The goal of liberal education is to free you to learn for yourself.